Psycho-Pass 2

-Psycho-Pass 2 is a 2014 anime series by Tatsunoko Production that serves as a direct sequel to the 2012–2013 series Psycho-Pass.
+Psycho-Pass 2 is a 2014 anime television series by Tatsunoko Production that serves as a direct sequel and de facto second season to the 2012 anime television series Psycho-Pass.
 It was directed by Naoyoshi Shiotani and Kiyotaka Suzuki, and supervised by Katsuyuki Motohiro and Gen Urobuchi.
 The series is written by Tow Ubukata, featuring scripts by Ubukata and Jun Kumagai.
 Character designs are by Akira Amano and adapted by Kyoji Asano.
 The series takes place in an authoritarian future, where omnipresent public sensors continuously scan the Psycho-Pass of every citizen in range.
 The sensors measure mental state, personality, and the probability that the citizen will commit crimes, alerting authorities when someone exceeds accepted norms.
 The story once again follows the Public Safety Bureau's Criminal Investigation Division, led by Inspector Akane Tsunemori, as they are caught up in another mysterious case.
 Psycho-Pass 2 aired on Fuji TV's Noitamina programming block between October and December 2014.